 Various factors influence plant breeding:-

-Some factors affect plant breeding, which includes temperature, rainfall, soil type, and photoperiod.
+Some factors affect plant breeding, which include temperature, rainfall, soil type, and photoperiod.
 While growing crops, the various environmental factors that suit the plant’s growth and development must be taken into account by the breeders when choosing the right crop to develop into a new variety.

 Populations’ genetic variation affects the performance of cultivar development programmes.
 Breeders attempt to control and use genetic differences regarding characteristics such as yield, disease tolerance, and quality directly relating to nutrients.
 The degree of relationship within breeds can have an impact on breeding practices by explaining the mode of inheritance of certain traits.